johnivanpuayap/100-days-of-code/Day 8/README.md

  To cap off the day, I successfully completed one of the five projects required for the Responsive Web Design Certificate.
 This particular project involved crafting a Survey Form to collect user data.
 It served as a valuable opportunity to review the concepts I had previously learned.

  Conclusion
  Today was a highly productive day, allowing me to expand my Python skills, make strides in various certification programs, and successfully accomplish a project.
-With 92 more days to go, I am excited to continue my learning journey.
+92 more days to go!

 ## Progress
  - Completed Day 8 of 100 Days of Python
  - Completed "Working with Data" and "Control Flow" sections of the Introduction to Python Course
- - Completed Survey Form
+ - Completed Survey Form of the Responsive Web Design Certificate